Boston Drug Dealing Charges / Drug Dealing and Sales Defense Lawyer in MA

 You can be indicted for drug trafficking charges with as little as 14 grams of cocaine, with a three-year mandatory minimum sentence.
 When the weight increases to 28 grams, the minimum mandatory sentence increases as well, to five years.
 You can be charged with distribution even without accepting money for the drugs.
 Even sharing drugs among a group of friends can be the basis of a distribution charge.

 The maximum penalty for selling drugs is 10 years in prison or two-and-a-half year in the house of correction for each count.
 The difference in maximum sentence depends on how you are charged.
 If your case remains in district court, the two-and-a-half year maximum applies.
 If you are indicted and your case ends up in superior court, a conviction exposes you to a 10-year maximum sentence.
 Subsequent offenses carry even higher maximums.

 Prosecutors may decide to charge certain drug offenses in federal court, which could mean longer sentences if you are convicted.
-You need an experienced attorney who will thoroughly investigate all available pretrial and trial defenses.
+You need an experienced Boston drug lawyer who will thoroughly investigate all available pretrial and trial defenses.
 Before trial, motions to dismiss and/or motions to suppress evidence can win the case.
 If police seized evidence without a search warrant, the prosecutor has the burden of proving that the search was valid.